-Our previous articles have examined what Artificial Intelligence (AI) and Machine Learning (ML) are and how they operate.
-In this article, we take a step into another direction of AI, which is known as Neural Networks, or NNs for short.
+In this latest article, we take a step into another fascinating direction of AI, which is known as Neural Networks, or NNs for short.

 What Is A Neural Network?

-In very broad terms, a Neural Network (NN) can be defined as follows:
+In broad terms, a Neural Network (NN) can be defined as follows:

 “They are computing systems with interconnected nodes that work much like neurons in the human brain.
 Using algorithms, they can recognize hidden patterns and correlations in raw data, cluster and classify it, and – over time – continuously learn and improve.”